 For our eligible non-executive directors who do or did not serve within the Casino Group in any capacity other than as a director, namely Messrs.
 Oppetit, Genesini and De Carvalho, the annual Board fee is higher than for those directors that do or did serve the Casino Groupe as an executive.
 The Board fee is supplemented by fees for service as committee chairperson and/or committee-membership as described below.
 As illustrated in the above table, the fixed compensation in cash for these non-executive directors amounts to EUR 50,000 annually.
 For all our other non-executive directors, that do or did serve the Casino Groupe as an executive namely Messrs.
-Hidalgo, Haagen, labrudi, Strasser and De Clausade, a fixed annual Board fee of EUR 10,000 supplemented with fees related to committee memberships (if applicable) is awarded.
+Hidalgo, Haagen, Michaloux, Grenier and De Clausade, a fixed annual Board fee of EUR 10,000 supplemented with fees related to committee memberships (if applicable) is awarded.

 Members of our audit committee receive a fixed annual retainer of EUR 15,000 and the chairman of the audit committee receives a fixed annual retainer of EUR 25,000.
 Members of our nomination and remuneration committee receive a fixed annual retainer of EUR 8,000, and the chairman of the nomination and remuneration committee receives a fixed annual retainer of EUR 15,000.
 In addition, members of the audit committee receive an attendance fee of EUR 3,000 per meeting and members of the nomination and remuneration committee receive an attendance fee of EUR 3,000 per meeting.

-In 2021 the Board created a temporary special committee to address certain strategic initiatives.
-The members of this special committee received a fixed remuneration of EUR 30,000 (for non-executive directors who do or did not serve within the Casino Group in any capacity other than as a director (Messrs.
-Genesini, Oppetit, De Carvalho)), or EUR 10,000 (for non-executive directors who do or did serve within the Casino Group in any capacity other than as a CEO (Haagen)).
+In March 2023 the Board created a special Board committee to address certain strategic initiatives.
+The members of this special committee are not entitled to an additional remuneration for their contribution to this committee.